 Once behind the entrance gates, the colorful buildings will definitely call your attention.
 This is a fortress-like monastery surrounded by imposing stone walls, covering an approximate area of 8800 square meters.
 The monastery’s main church is dedicated to the Nativity of the Holy Virgin and features impressive murals and icons by famous icon artists.

 Inside the monastery is a library sheltering important manuscripts created between the eleventh and nineteenth centuries and ancient books.
-Visitors can also spend time in the Ecclesiastical and Historical Museum.
-You will find exhibited collections of icons, wood carvings, and many other religious objects here.
+Visitors can also spend time in the Ecclesiastical and Historical Museum, where collections of icons, wood carvings, and many other religious objects are displayed.

 What Not To Miss At Rila Monastery